Francis Pearson: Colonial service

 Pearson attended Uppingham School in Rutland, and then Trinity Hall, Cambridge.
 He was commissioned a Second Lieutenant onto the Unattached List for the Indian Army from being a Second Lieutenant, T.A.
 (University Candidate) in September 1932, with seniority from 29 January 1931.
 After a year attached to a British regiment in India, he was appointed to the Indian Army and posted to the 1st King George's Own Gurkha Rifles on 3 November 1933.
 He served as Aide-de-camp to the Viceroy of India from June 1935 to April 1936.

 Indian Political Service

 Pearson transferred to the Indian Political Service in October 1935.
 In June 1945 he was appointed a Member of the Order of the British Empire as captain, Indian Political Service.

 He served as the President of the Manipur State Durbar (later designated as the Chief Minister) in the princely state of Manipur from 1945 to 1947.
 The ruler of Manipur at that time was Maharaja Bodhachandra Singh.
-Pearson headed the committee that forumulated the Manipur State Constitution Act, passed in May 1947.
-He handed over power to Maharajkumar Priyobrata Singh, the Maharaja's nominee for chief minister, on 14 August 1947..
+Pearson headed the committee that formulated the Manipur State Constitution Act, passed in May 1947.
+He handed over power to Maharajkumar Priyobrata Singh, the Maharaja's nominee for chief minister, on 14 August 1947.

 The village of Pearson in Churachandpur district was named in his honour.